 What are the penalties for doing the wrong thing in the sanctuary zones?

-Offences will attract an expiation fee of $315.
 First time offenders will be given a formal warning and information about sanctuary zones.
+Second offences may attract an expiation fee of $315.
 Serious or repeat offenders may face a maximum penalty of $100,000 or imprisonment for two years.

 Where can I get maps of the sanctuary zones?

 To get maps of the sanctuary zones and find out where you can fish download one of the following resources: